ssen7/ssen7.github.io_old/content/posts/aws_connect_putty.md

-Title:Connect to AWS EC2 instance using Putty and run Jupyter notebook
+Title:Run Jupyter notebook on AWS EC2 using Putty
-Date: 2019-03-23
+Date: 2019-03-22
 Category: AWS
-Tags: aws, projects
+Tags: aws, projects, ec2
 Slug: aws_putty
 Author: Saurav Sengupta
-Summary: Awesomeness
+Summary: Awesomeness.
-Status: draft
+Status: published

 This post originates from my frustrations while installing and working with Open Slide in a Windows machine.
 For some reason I could not get it to work.